 I live on oats.
-After I was diagnosed with a gluten allergy, I started eating large quantities of oats everyday.
-This got me wondering, “is oatmeal good for you?”
+After I was diagnosed with a gluten allergy, I started eating large quantities of oats every day.
+This got me wondering whether oatmeal is good for you.

-The short answer is, “yes, oatmeal is good for you.”
+The short answer is that yes, oatmeal is good for you.
 But, not all oats are created equal.
 In this article, we delve into the health benefits of the humble oat and explain why and how you should include it in your family’s diet.

 As with a lot of healthy foods, some methods of preparation are better for you than others.